-- Determination of program outcomes, with determinants of student success.
+- Determination of program outcomes, with measurable determinants of student success.

 - Negotiate with existing TMCC services, faculty and staff to ensure operation of the CNA/CLS Program.

-- Coordinate CNA/CLS skills laboratory activities to include the following:
+- Coordinate CNA/CLS skills laboratory activities, including the following:

-- Serve as a recource person in the development and execution skills procedures in the lab.
+- Serve as a resource person in the development and execution skills procedures in the lab.

-- Coordinate instructional laboratories for CNA/CLS students and faculty and work to assure these laboratories complement course requirments.
+- Coordinate instructional laboratories for CNA/CLS students and faculty and work to assure these laboratories complement course requirements.

-- Orient and train new faculty to operation of Skills Laboratory, including ordering of supplies, disposal of equipment, laundry, etc.
+- Orient and train new faculty to the operations of Skills Laboratory, including ordering of supplies, disposal of equipment, laundry, etc.

-- Take overall responsibility for operation of Skills Laboratory.
+- Take overall responsibility for the operation of Skills Laboratory.